 NN API¶

-The pyrox.nn subpackage ships uncertainty-aware neural network layers in three families:
+The pyrox.nn subpackage ships uncertainty-aware neural network layers in four families:

 pyrox.nn._layers) — twelve layers covering reparameterization, Flipout, NCP, MC-Dropout, and several random-feature variants. - Bayesian Neural Field stack (